ytakefuji/hiscovid/README.md

 <img src='https://github.com/ytakefuji/hiscovid/raw/main/twusuk.png' height=480 width=640>

-In the US graph, it is constantly bad, but a single point that changes abruptly around the mid-July 2021.
+In the US graph, the scoreline is constantly bad, but a single point that changes abruptly around the mid-July 2021.

 In the UK graph, there are two points where the slope of the scoreline changed abruptly, including the early April 2020 and early November 2021.